 Colonel John S. Wilson began his restaurant in Chicago in 1873, establishing Wilson’s Oyster House in the basement of the Morrison Hotel at 21 South Clark Street.
-He was the first and only caterer in Chicago to have live lobsters shipped to the Chicago market to be served.
+He was the first and only caterer in Chicago to have live lobsters shipped to the Chicago market.
 In 1875, the name was changed to the Boston Oyster House.

 |The first Morrison Hotel at the corner of Clark and Madison Streets in Chicago.
 1907|

 The cashier was a young man of a likable personality.
 His name was Charles E. Rector.
 Later he became manager of the establishment.
 Then he gave up his connection with Colonel Wilson to accept a position as the head caterer for a railroad.
 Later opened the Rector Oyster House Company restaurant at Clark and Monroe Streets.
 His restaurant soon eclipsed the Boston Oyster House in popularity and became the Mecca of Chicago's nightlife.
 Seeking new worlds to conquer, Rector opened a restaurant in New York City that became equally celebrated.

 |Boston Oyster House Restaurant, Chicago.
 1908|

 This place continued through the years in its basement location.
 In 1925 a new Boston Oyster House blossomed forth under the auspices of Gus and Fred Mann, well-known Chicago restaurateurs.
 It was decorated to look like a ship's cabin — at the cost of $200,000.
 But alas, the Mann brothers were unable to return on their investment, and the Boston Oyster House once more fell back into the hands of Harry Moir.

 The Boston Oyster House offered no fewer than 42 oyster selections, divided among "select," "New York counts," and "shell oysters."
 In 1893, a dozen raw oysters were 25¢.
 If you ordered the same dozen fried, the price doubled to 50¢.
 The most expensive was broiled oysters (60¢ a dozen with celery sauce, or 75¢ with mushrooms).

 |A Menu-Advertisement - Click for a larger image.|

 The Boston survived several ownership changes and locations until it floundered during the great depression and shut its doors.

 A BRIEF HISTORY OF THE MORRISON HOTEL IN CHICAGO